DawnLightRise/celeba-gender-classifier/README.md

 5. best_model.pth # This is the refined model.

 If you would like to review the results, you can view the celeba_gender_classifier.ipynb file.
-If you would like to test the Python code, you can run "bash run.sh" in a Linux terminal.
+If you would like to test the Python code, you can run `bash run.sh` in a Linux terminal.

-SUMMARY
+## SUMMARY

 Model & Training Procedure
 Backbone: Pre-trained MobileNetV2 (ImageNet).
 Head replacement: Final 1000-way classifier swapped for a 2-way linear layer.
 Two-phase training:
-Warm-up (3 epochs): Freeze all backbone layers, train only the new head.
+- Warm-up (3 epochs): Freeze all backbone layers, train only the new head.
-Fine-tuning (7 epochs): Unfreeze entire network, train full model.
+- Fine-tuning (7 epochs): Unfreeze entire network, train full model.

 === Warmup Phase ===
 Warmup 1/3 • Loss 0.2662 • Acc 0.9145 • F1 0.8983